zzyzek/sandbox/rprp/README.md

   - That is, there exists a minimum ink partition s.t. every maximal cut line has at least one reflex vertex anchor
   - Any maximal cut line that does not end on a reflex vertex is superfluous and can be removed
   - The other end of a maximal cut line can be another cut line, the boundary edge or a reflex vertex
-* Every reflex vertex must have at least one cut line eminating from it.
-In the case of two cut lines eminating, each must have a reflex vertex at their other end
+* Every reflex vertex must have at least one cut line emanating from it.
+In the case of two cut lines emanating, each must have a reflex vertex at their other end

 ---